 3) OPTIONS: Generate options for mutual benefit

 In the event of conflict, people often settle for splitting the pie or the middle ground.
-In the complete summary, we explain 4 main obstacles in negotiations and the 4 remedies to overcome them, namely: (i) Brainstorm, then decide (so you enter the negotiations with creative options), (ii) Expand your options (so you’re not fixated on a single “best” solution), (iii) Grow the pie and seek ways for both sides to gain from the deal, and (iv) Make it easy for the other party to say “yes” (by presenting your proposal in a way that seems fair, legitimate, and aligned with their interests).
+In the full summary, you can learn more about the 4 main obstacles in negotiations and the 4 remedies to overcome them, namely: (i) Brainstorm, then decide (so you enter the negotiations with creative options), (ii) Expand your options (so you’re not fixated on a single “best” solution), (iii) Grow the pie and seek ways for both sides to gain from the deal, and (iv) Make it easy for the other party to say “yes” (by presenting your proposal in a way that seems fair, legitimate, and aligned with their interests).

 4) CRITERIA: Use Objective Criteria

 In any negotiation, there will be some conflicting interests, and it’s not always easy to reconcile differences, especially under pressure.
 Rather than depend on a battle of wills or subjective opinions, insist on using fair, objective criteria to jointly assess options.
-In the full Getting to Yes book summary, we cover how to develop objective criteria, and use them in 3 parts during negotiations.
+In the full Getting to Yes summary, we’lldive deeper into how you can develop objective criteria, and use them in 3 parts during negotiations.